 sao_cr_enable_flag equal to 1 specifies that the sample adaptive offset process for Cr is applied to the current picture.

-sao_num_lcu_in_width_minus1 plus 1 specifies the number of coding treeblocks in picture width.
+sao_num_units_in_width_minus1 plus 1 specifies the number of SAO parameter units in picture width.

-sao_num_lcu_in_height_minus1 plus 1 specifies the number of coding treeblocks in picture height.
+sao_num_units_in_height_minus1 plus 1 specifies the number of SAO parameter units in picture height.

 sao_one_luma_unit_flag equal to 1 specifies that all of coding treeblocks in luma component of current slice are processed using the same SAO parameters; equal to 0 specifies that the SAO parameters for the luma component are signalled on a coding treeblock basis.